SilvioM97/SilvioM97/README.md

 ## Hi, I’m Silvio 👋
 I am a student at University of Pisa.
 I am pursuing a master's degree in Computer Science 👨‍💻
 I have a mathametical background thanks to my bachelor's degree in Mathematics.
-My main interests are Algorithm Design and Optimization, Machine Learning and Quantum Computing.
+My main interests are Artificial Intelligence and Algorithm Design and Analysis.

 [![LinkTree][linktree-shield]][linktree-url]